 It is a diverse and heterogeneous set of exogenous chemical compounds capable of altering the synthesis, release, transport, metabolism, binding, action or elimination of natural hormones in your body.

-Knowing the mechanisms and modes of action of the different hormonal contaminants is one of the research priorities in this field.
-Much progress has been made in recent years and different ways have been described in which environmental estrogens can alter the hormonal balance.
+Knowing the mechanisms and modes of action of different hormonal contaminants is one of the priorities of research in this field.
+In recent years, much progress has been made and different ways in which environmental estrogens can alter hormonal balance have been described.

 So that you understand better, I am going to explain graphically how endocrine disruptors act: